wrcarpenter/MMA-Betting-Model/README.md

 Tapology contains the most granular data and also links BestFightOdds and UFC stats, which is extremely useful from a programming perspective.

+## Questions
+Main focus questions:
+* What are the main fighter characterics that influence win/lose probability?
+* How random are fight outcomes?
+* Can public odds markets accurately predict fight outcomes?
+* What types of fights are the most predictable/unpredictable?
+* Is there enough publically available data to make informed decisions about fight outcomes?
+* What is the best model choice for predicting fight outcomes?
+* Can I create a specifc ELO system that seems to reflect other MMA ranking systems well?

 ## Attributes

 Variables: